 Local Search Engine Optimization (SEO), is the process of affecting the visibility of a website or a web page in a search engine’s “natural” or un-paid (“organic”) search results in a given geography.

-You have probably spoken to a ton of sales people previously promising you the moon, but the reality is it takes people who not only have the experience and knowledge, but the passion to always be on the bleeding edge trying new experiments to keep your business thriving with Google.
+You have probably spoken to a ton of salespeople previously promising you the moon, but the reality is that it takes people who not only have the experience and knowledge but also the passion to always be on the bleeding edge trying new experiments to keep your business thriving with Google.

-We have created and optimized over 750 medical websites and after all of that we have created a very detailed SEO checklist that we follow exactly.
+We have created and optimized medical websites for some of the most prominent and successful doctors in the industry and after all of that, we have created a very detailed SEO checklist that we follow exactly.
 Below I am going to outline just a fraction of what I mean when it comes to executing a great Local SEO action plan for your website.
-There is no exact order in precedence to the below as the saying goes, the whole is greater than the sum of its parts.
+There is no exact order of precedence here and as the saying goes, ‘the whole is greater than the sum of its parts.’

 Web Page Optimizations

-- Readily available contact information is a must for great conversion.
-Ensure you have your main office phone number in the upper right hand corner of your website on every page.
+Readily available contact information is a must for great conversion.
+Ensure you have your main office phone number in the upper right-hand corner of your website on every page.
 Also, have a contact form available for your potential patients in the sidebar of every single internal page.
-The less input boxes you have will equate to more people filling out your contact forms.
+Fewer input boxes will equate to more people filling out your contact forms.
 The key to this is, less is more.

 Google Business Page

-- Then ensure your Google Business Page is not currently being penalized or at risk of getting penalized, if so actions need to be taken right away.
-If it is penalized you will never show up in the Google Places and/or in Google Maps side of search.
+Ensure your Google Business Page is not currently being penalized or at risk of getting penalized.
+If so, actions need to be taken right away.
+If it is penalized you will never show up in the Google Places and/or in the Google Maps side of search.

 (Graphic from David Mihm’s Local Search Ecosystem)